laminlabs/lamin-blog/docs/methyldata.md

 linkedin: TBD
 ---

-[MethylGPT](https://github.com/albert-ying/MethylGPT)[^ying24] is a transformer-based foundation model trained on over 150,000 human methylation profiles across tissue types, donor ages, and disease conditions — one of the largest curated DNA methylation corpora to date.
+[MethylGPT](https://github.com/albert-ying/MethylGPT)[^ying24] is a transformer-based foundation model trained on over 150,000 human methylation profiles across tissue types, donor ages, and disease conditions sourced from the [EWAS data hub](https://ngdc.cncb.ac.cn/ewas/datahub)[^ewas26][^ewas22].
+To simplify API-based queries for these datasets, we seeded the extensible [`laminlabs/methyldata`](https://lamin.ai/laminlabs/methyldata) database with a curated version of the MethylGPT training data.

-MethylGPT was trained on 226,555 DNA methylation profiles (154,063 after QC and deduplication) from 5,281 datasets.
-The preprocessed default pretraining dataset covers 49,156 CpG sites across diverse tissue types, conditions, and developmental stages.
-The model learns representations of CpG sites that capture local genomic context and higher-order chromosomal features, achieving a Pearson correlation of 0.929 for methylation value prediction.

-The project distributes its pretraining data as parquet shards on static storage: compact methylation files (sample `id` plus a `data` column listing ~49k beta values) and matching sample metadata files live in separate directories, with no unified way to query them.
+MethylGPT distributes the pretraining bundle as parquet shards on static storage: compact methylation files and matching sample metadata live in separate directories, with no unified way to query them.

-We ingested this corpus into [`laminlabs/methyldata`](https://lamin.ai/laminlabs/methyldata): a public LaminDB instance where you can browse dataset blocks in a graphical interface, query by tissue, disease, cell line, or ethnicity, filter individual samples by age or case/control status, and load matched beta matrices through a single API.
-We also generated wide beta matrices (one column per CpG site) from the compact files to make downstream analysis easier.

 For example, you might want blood samples aged 18–65 to train an epigenetic clock[^horvath13][^hannum13] — a downstream task MethylGPT benchmarks include[^ying24].
 In the original bundle, that means opening metadata and methylation parquet shards one by one, filtering rows by hand, and matching the right files for each dataset block.
-In the database, you express what you care about as entities — tissue, disease, file type — and join metadata with beta values programmatically.
+In the database, you express what you care about as entities — tissue, disease, cell line, or ethnicity — and join metadata with beta values programmatically.

-## Query and load training data
+The same query can also be expressed in Python.
 Each dataset block pairs sample metadata with a matching beta matrix, linked via artifact features.
-The snippet below narrows to blood at both the artifact and sample level; the [MethylGPT Data Querying and Loading Tutorial](https://lamin.ai/laminlabs/methyldata/transform/Jxbyx3uaPNcu000C) scales this across the full corpus, adds an age filter, caches wide beta parquets (~49k columns) before load, and trains an age-prediction model with lineage.
+The snippet below narrows to blood at both the artifact and sample level:

 ```python
 import lamindb as ln